-How to add custom brand fonts to your Squarespace website
+How to add custom fonts to your Squarespace website (update 2025)

-When choosing fonts for your website, be minimalistic.
+When choosing fonts for your website that match or complement your brand, be minimalistic.
 Choose 1 - 3 fonts — one font for your Heading style and one font for your Paragraph or body copy.
+If really needed, an accent font that is used sparingly.
+Too many fonts can be visually distracting and also slow down your site spped.

 You can find some of my favorite fonts on my resources page.